Critical Analysis of Driving to the Funeral

 Based on the author’s approach and support of her statements, she strongly appears to have expected opposition.
 Parents who allow their children to drive at a young age are the major part of the audience that would seem to oppose the argument.
 Those in opposition would argue that driving increases the child’s freedom and allows the parents more time to focus on pertinent issues.
 However, the author counters this argument by presenting the rhetorical choice of whether parents want to see their children receiving their diplomas alive or posthumously.

 Conclusively the author’s general argument appears to be highly effective.
 This is because it is founded on strong points and supporting evidence.
 The author has been able to convincingly argue that underage driving is dangerous and there is no way to circumvent the issue but to raise the minimum age of driving.
 By raising the age, the youths are more mature and better able to follow road rules and drive more carefully than at a tender age characterized by childish adrenaline.
-This, rather than fallacious rules that have no impact, will save more young lives than the country is currently losing.
+Rather than fallacious rules that have no impact, this will save more young lives than the country is currently losing.
 The author poses the choice to the parents, whether they need their children to graduate themselves or to continue collecting posthumous diplomas.